liamcottle/reticulum-meshchat/README.md

   - Audio is encoded with [codec2](https://github.com/drowe67/codec2) to support low bandwidth links.
   - Using a microphone requires using the web ui over localhost or https, due to [AudioWorklet](https://developer.mozilla.org/en-US/docs/Web/API/AudioWorklet) secure context.
   - I have tested two-way audio calls over LoRa with a single hop.
 It works well when a [reasonable bitrate](https://unsigned.io/understanding-lora-parameters/) is configured on the RNode.
+  - Some browsers such as FireFox don't work as expected.
+Try using a Chromium based browser if running via the command line.
 - Support for browsing pages, and downloading files hosted on Nomad Network Nodes.

 > NOTE: micron format parsing is still in development, some pages may not render or work correctly at all.